utkarshbokade/Assignment-1/README.md

-check if number is divisible by 5 if yes then print buzz if not then proceed to next step
+check if number is divisible by 5 if yes then print buzz if not then proceed to next step repeat the steps till the range is reached

 for fizzbuzz in range(51):